Guidelines for English Department Prizes

 work of a female author, or an essay sensitive to women’s issues.
 Submissions due

-at noon on April 10 to the Chair of the Honors and Awards Committee, Linda Hall.
+by 5:00 p.m. on April 11 to the Chair of the Honors and Awards Committee, Phil Boshoff.

 - Periclean Scholar Awards - The Periclean Honor Society gives special recognition to